Bancha/BanchaBlogApp/README.md

 =========================================================

 This project is show casing the usage of Bancha together with Sencha Architect 2 by creating a Blog Application.
 It will demonstrate how to use Bancha in the ExtJS MVC, and how to use Authentification.
+The app can be seeon online here: http://blogapp.banchaproject.org/

 For more information about Bancha go to [banchaproject.org](http://banchaproject.org)